 The software, as often, took most of the time to make.
-Three major deck driver files was created, rpm.c, acs37800.c and loadcell_nau7802.c.
-Aside from these there where only small changes to make, like making it work when being up-side-down.
-The modifications have all been pushed to the dev-systemid branch for those that are interested.
+Three major deck driver files were created, rpm.c, acs37800.c and loadcell_nau7802.c.
+Aside from these there were only small changes to make, like making it work when being up-side-down.
+The modifications have all been pushed to the dev-systemid branch for those who are interested.
 As for now we are mainly using the logging framework to transfer the data to the PC, which is quick and easy to setup and use, but writing to SD-card is also possible.
 The scripts for this can be found in the tools/sytem_id folder.

 Old measurements (2015)

 To measure the RPM we used optical switches that we connected to a prototype board.
 Details can be found in this blog post.
 The firmware was then modified to measure the timing of the optical switches, convert them to RPM and make them available to the log subsystem.
 The log subsystem was also “hacked” so that more frequent samples could be taken (500Hz instead of max 100Hz)